 1. With the transmission in neutral, start the engine and warm it up to normal operating temperature.
 2. Turn the idle adjustment screw clockwise one turn past the recommended RPM setting; then turn it counterclockwise to 1250-1350 RPM.

-■NOTE: The idle adjustment screw is located on the right-hand side of the carburetor.
+■NOTE: The idle adjustment screw is located under the seat.

 Adjust the idle to the correct RPM.
 Make sure the engine is at normal operating temperature before adjusting the idle RPM.